nedbat/coveragepy/tests/gold/README.rst

 The saved HTML files in the html directories can't be viewed properly without the supporting CSS and Javascript files.
 But we don't want to save copies of those files in every subdirectory.
-The make target "make complete" in tests/gold/html will copy the support file so you can open the HTML files to see how they look.
+The make target "make complete" in tests/gold/html will copy the support files so you can open the HTML files to see how they look.
+When you are done checking the output, you can use "make clean" to remove the support files from the gold directories.

 If the output files are correct, you can update the gold files with "make update-gold".
 If there are version-specific gold files (for example,